Kangaroo-Court/README/README.md

 # Kangaroo Court 🦘

+"AI is Guilty Until Proven Innocent"

-# Players
+# Human Owned Roles:
 - Defandant
-    > Stakes a Claim to which an oracle will "prove"
+    > Stakes Tokens and a Claim to which an oracle will "prove"
+    > Starts a Court Proceeding (Mints a Batch of NFTs) to specified addresses
 - Defence
-    > Proposes a defanant's claim to be true (Not Guilty)
+    > Proposes a defandant's claim to be true (Not Guilty)
 - Prosecutor
     > Disputes claims to be false (Guilty)
 - Jury 1